Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 3. Actions and procedures

-- maintaining records of emergencies and testing of procedures.
+- maintain records of emergencies and drills.

 The EMP template